Billion-Oyster-Project-Community/notebooks/README.md

 # Billion Oyster Project Notebooks

-This repository contains Jupyter Notebooks related to the analysis of the Billion Oyster Projects and New York Harbor.
+This repository contains Jupyter Notebooks related to the analysis of the Billion Oyster Projects data and New York Harbor.

 ## Contributing